Okanjo/okanjo-docs/docs/Stores.md

 ## GET /stores/{id}

 Resource.
 Gets a specific store resource by its unique identifier.
+In order to return private fields, user-level authentication must be provided, and the user must be an admin of the store.

 ### Query Parameters